dyweb/redis-cache/doc/configuration.md

 # Configuration

-Thw configuration is as follows:
+The configuration is as follows:

 ```php
 <?php